salah5495/POS-app-react/README.md

 The app has mainly 3 sections:
 * Products Section: where the products are displayed and you can select the product you want to sell
 * Cart section: where the sold product are moved, a table containing product details like name and the quantity is shown, calculating the product's amount automatically
-* Receipt section: A receipt is printed containing products sold to each customer and the amount
+* Receipt section: A receipt is printed showing products sold to the customer and the amount

 ![Screenshot (165)](https://user-images.githubusercontent.com/73616152/198870312-abf2fd36-a5e2-4e99-a8e3-a5e61377aaa8.png)